OwusuBlessing/Cat-vrs-Dog-Classifier/README.md

 4. etc...
 ## Contact
 * I am always availanle at owususammy509@gmail.com
-* Our slack channel is `#datasci-projectname`
-* Feel free to me if there is any questions or there is porject and make a contribution to
+* Feel free to me if there is any questions or there is porject i can make a contribution to